 Pencil-like heat gun design meets the delicate need for resin projects.
 Retractable bracket for hands-free operation for cup acrylic making.
 The handle part adopts salient point nonskid designs and fits comfortably in the user’s hand.

-It is built with a heat sink, stabilize the internal temperature of the hot air gun, and achieve long-lasting performance.
+It is built with a heat sink, stabilizes the internal temperature of the hot air gun, and achieves long-lasting performance.
 Mlife heat gun ensures your family protection because it comes with overheat protection that automatically stops when it overheats.

 4. Wagner Spraytech 0503038 HT400 Embossing Heat Gun